2catycm/SUSTech-CS303_311-Artificial-Intelligence-Project/doc/P_Project1/P_Project1.md

 - **Multi-Agent**.
 In every fighting, it is an 2-agent.
 As for the performance, it is 30-agent.
 - **Episodic and Sequential.** Matches are independent to each other, so episodic.
 Moves in one match are dependent, so sequential.
 - **Semi-dynamic**.
 The chessboard is static, but their is a TO for our agent., which means the counter of time as a state of the environment is dynamically changing.
-- **Discrete.**The states of all chessboard are finite and discrete.
+- **Discrete. **The states of all chessboard are finite and discrete.
-- **Known.**The rule of the game is known by the agent, in the sense that the agent models the ACTIONS and RESULT funcions accurately.
+- **Known.** The rule of the game is known by the agent, in the sense that the agent models the ACTIONS and RESULT functions accurately.

 ### Basic theorems and corollaries